BC-348:

 121-44 = NTE126, 121-48 = NTE160, 121-49 = NTE160, 121-180 = NTE160, 121-181 = NTE160, 121-64 = NTE102A, 121-46=NTE102A, 121-47 = NTE102A

 7 Band MW,SW Receiver.
 Coverage is almost continuous from 550khz to 18mhz.
 The MW antenna is a "Wavemagnet" mounted on top of the Radio.
 An external "Wavemagnet" was provided to improve reception.
 SW antenna is a telescopic whip concealed inside the case.
 The case is wood with a cloth covering.
-Most of the size of the radio is due to the high voltage battery required to operate a tube radio.
+Most of the size of the radio is due to the high voltage battery required to operate a tube radio (the space below the knobs is just for the Battery).
 A clever retractable 110vac line cord on the side allows for either mains or battery operation.
 Made in U.S.A (Chicago, IL)

 2 Band MW,SW Receiver.
 MW band has extended range to cover into the Police band (of the day) and goes upto the 160m band.
 The SW band covers just below 9mhz to just above 15mhz.
 Both bands use a large built in loop antenna on the inside of the cabinet and can be rotated +/- 45deg.
 Unit has a combination of standard and loctal style tubes.